Prentice Penny: Career

-Prentice began his professional career as a writer's trainee on the show Girlfriends where he eventually became a staff writer.
-He moved on to work as a writer and Co-Producer on the series Do Not Disturb, where he notes he was the only Black writer on the series.
-He then moved on to co-produce on the series Scrubs, before gaining his first producer credit on the series Breaking In.
-In 2013 he joined The Hustle as their executive producer.
-He then went on to join Brooklyn Nine-Nine as a co-executive producer and writer.
+Penny began his professional career as a writer's trainee on the show Girlfriends where he eventually became a staff writer.
+He moved on to work as a writer and co-producer on the series Do Not Disturb, where he was the only Black writer.
+He co-produced the series Scrubs before gaining his first producer credit on the series Breaking In.
+In 2013 he joined The Hustle as executive producer, then joined Brooklyn Nine-Nine as a co-executive producer and writer.
 In 2017 he created, produced and starred in the series Upscale with Prentice Penny, a lifestyle series focusing on conscious consumption.

-In 2016 he became the showrunner for Insecure on HBO a role which he's maintained for all seasons of the series.
-In 2020 Insecure was nominated for eight Emmy Award nominations for its fourth season, including the Emmy Award for Outstanding Comedy Series.
+In 2016 he became the showrunner for HBO's Insecure, a role he has maintained for all of its seasons.
+In 2020 Insecure was nominated for eight Emmy Awards for its fourth season, including for Outstanding Comedy Series.

 In March 2020, his first feature film Uncorked, a father/son story of an African-American man attempting to become a sommelier, premiered on Netflix.

 As of July 2020, Penny had several new projects in the works.
 He will be partnering with Chernin Entertainment and Netflix to direct a holiday film, the idea for which came from Penny and his wife.
 He said, "When my wife Tasha and I came up with the idea, we felt that African-American movies centered around Christmas never got to play in the same ‘magical’ sandbox that traditionally white movies do, like The Santa Clause or Elf.
 We wanted to see images of ourselves portrayed in this genre and create a movie that black families could enjoy having themselves represented in for generations."
 He is also working with HBO to develop two new series: The Untamed, a culturally diverse epic fantasy based on a series of comic books set in the Asunda universe; and queens, a show set in New York City and focusing on the lives of immigrant women.

-In 2021, Penny partnered with comedian Sam Jay to create Pause with Sam Jay for HBO and serves as Executive Producer.
-The show was renewed in 2021 for a second season.
-It is confirmed that he will have an overall deal with Onyx Collective.
+In 2021, Penny partnered with comedian Sam Jay to create PAUSE with Sam Jay for HBO, where he serves as executive producer.
+It was renewed in 2021 for a second season.
+It is confirmed that Penny will have an overall deal with Onyx Collective.